beginning of content

 A tampon is 'retained' when it has been inserted but later becomes either stuck or lost.
 Reasons for this may include:

-It's possible to have sex or insert a second tampon while one is still inside as your vagina is elastic.
+Although it's not recommended, it is possible to have sex with a tampon in or insert a second tampon.
 This can cause the string of the tampon to get drawn in, making it difficult to remove.

-Don't panic if a tampon gets stuck inside you.
+Don't panic if a tampon gets stuck inside your vagina.
 It's not possible for a tampon to get lost inside you.
-The cervix, at the end of the vagina, only has a tiny opening to allow blood or semen through.
+Your cervix, at the end of your vagina, only has a tiny opening to allow blood or semen through.

 What symptoms are related to a lost tampon or other object?